 No. Category Requirement 23 Ontology The M2M system shall be able to support mechanisms to import external ontologies into the M2M system.
-24 Ontology 25 Semantics Reasoning The M2M System shall be able to support semantic reasoning e.g. ontology reasoning or semantic rule-based reasoning.
+24 Ontology The M2M System shall be able to support update of ontologies.
+25 Semantics Reasoning The M2M System shall be able to support semantic reasoning e.g. ontology reasoning or semantic rule-based reasoning.
 26 Semantics Reasoning The M2M System shall be able to support adding and updating semantic information based on semantic reasoning.
-27 Data Analytics The M2M System shall provide the capability of interpreting and applying service logic (e.g. rules/policies of triggering operations upon other resources or attributes according to the change of the monitored resource) described with semantic annotation and ontology.
+27 27 Data Analytics The M2M System shall provide the capability of interpreting and a logic (e.g. rules/policies of triggering operations upon other resource) description attributes according to the change of the monitored resource) description and ontology.
 28 Data Analytics The M2M system shall support a standardized format for the rules/policies used to define service logic.
 29 Ontology The M2M System shall enable functions for data conversion based on ontologies.
-30 Semantics Annotation The M2M System shall provide the capability for making semantic descriptions available in the M2M System, e.g. announcement.
-31 Semantics Annotation The M2M system shall enable applications to retrieve an ontology representation 32 Ontology The M2M system shall be able to model devices based on ontologies which may be available outside the M2M system (e.g. HGI device template).
+30 Semantics Annotation The M2M System shall provide the capability for making semantic description available in the M2M System, e.g. announcement.
+31 Semantics Annotation The M2M system shall enable applications to retrieve an ontology representation related to semantic information used in the M2M system.
+32 Ontology The M2M system shall be able to model devices based on ontologies which may be available outside the M2M system (e.g. HGI device template).
 33 Ontology The M2M System shall support storage, management and discovery of ontologies.